SxMShaDoW/lab-aemc-utah/docs/320-configure-non-prod.md

 # 3.2) Configure Controller Environment in Dev Instance

-We will make sure the Dev environment knows where to send Deployment Requests.
+We need to make sure the Dev environment knows where to send Deployment Requests.

 They will get sent to App Engine Management Center in Production for review by the App Engine Admin Group.